matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. note::

     :func:`~matplotlib.pyplot.show` should typically only be called at most once per script and it should be the last line of your script.
 At that point, the GUI takes control of the interpreter.
-    If you want to force a figure draw, use :func:`~matplotlib.pyplot.draw` instead.
+    If you want to force a figure drawing, use :func:`~matplotlib.pyplot.draw` instead.

 .. versionadded:: v1.0.0